Gerald L. Davis (President)

 Goodwill Industries of Central Texas, Texas/USA

-Jerry Davis has been President and CEO of Goodwill Industries of Central Texas (GICT)* since 1998.
+Before retiring in 2019, Jerry Davis served as President and CEO of Goodwill Industries of Central Texas (GICT)*since 1998.
 GICT serves fifteen Central Texas counties surrounding the state capital of Austin.
 The organization provided 77,789 services to 13,297 people with barriers to employment in 2015.
 GICT employs over 1,200 people and generated revenues of $72M last year, making it the 15th largest of 183 Goodwill organizations worldwide.
 GICT is known for its standout staffing services, youth programs and electronic recycling/reuse programs, as well as its distinctly branded retail operation.
 Davis holds a Bachelors Degree in Occupational Therapy (Ohio State University) and a Masters Degree in Rehabilitation Services Administration (DePaul University).
-He is a Rotarian and is active in community affairs, local boards and his church.
+He was a Rotarian and is active in community affairs, local boards and his church.
 Jerry, his wife Theresa and his two grown children enjoy soccer, travel, reading and gardening.
-GICT serves fifteen Central Texas counties surrounding the state capital of Austin.

 Patrick Maher (immediate Past-President)